13 of the best ramen restaurants in London

 YOU MIGHT ALSO LIKE

-There was a time when we were all pretty happy with a decent broth and a jammy egg, but ramen is a competitive game and London has become a city of noodle connoisseurs in the last few years.
+There was a time when we were all pretty happy with a decent broth and a jammy egg, but ramen is a competitive game and London has become a city of noodle connoisseurs in the last few years - in fact, we'd argue that some of the best Japanese restaurants in London are cosy ramen joints.
 If restaurants want to survive the London ramen rat race, they'd better come armed with some seriously good ramen.
-So, we've pulled together the best of the best in the capital - next time you’re on the hunt for the best ramen restaurants in London look no further than the restaurants below.
+We've pulled together the best ramen spots in the capital, so next time you’re on the hunt for the best ramen restaurants in London, look no further than these restaurants.
 From quick and cheap speedy spots to more luxurious serves, they offer something for every occasion.

 Why: The menu at Shoryu encourages diners to tweak their ramen to their preference, offering up a range of noodle firmness options.
 Choose between anything from standard to konaotoshi, where noodles are only submerged briefly to remove flour dust and served crunchy.
 For those who don’t mind a little lingering flavour, the Dracula has an intense garlic hit from caramalised black garlic and garlic chips, while the piri piri fuses two fantastic cuisines with interesting results – a spicy, sour, salty bowl is the outcome.
 Elsewhere there are salt and pepper chicken wings and prawn tempura to round out your meal.